Tony Cuzzocrea: Early life and education

 He studied production management at Ryerson Polytechnic University.

 Career and philanthropy

-After graduation, Cuzzocrea worked at General Motors, but was laid off after three months.
+After graduation Cuzzocrea worked at General Motors, but was laid off after three months.
 After fourth months studying and getting accreditation, he started a fifteen years stint as an employee in the financial industry before launching his own firm, Planmar Financial Corp.
 He founded the Planmar Foundation around 1998 and co-founded the Love First group in 2016.
 As of 2022 he rented offices former St. Peter's School on Clarence Street, London, Ontario.

 Cuzzocrea is the largest single financial supporter of The United People of Canada not for profit organisation which tried to buy Saint Brigid’s Church in Ottawa in 2022.

 Personal life

-Cuzzocrea was aged 70 years in 2013.
-Has four children (Peter, Lisa, Ann, and Mary) and, as of 2013, has nine grandchildren.
+Cuzzocrea has four children (Peter, Lisa, Ann, and Mary) and, as of 2013, has nine grandchildren.
 He was a friend of Arpad Horvath, who was killed by serial-killer nurse Elizabeth Wettlaufer in 2014.